Saul666/DataScienceAssignment2/REPORT_IDAN.md

 * **Cluster 1 (Single-Order Lapsed Buyers):** recency ≈ 437 days, monetary ≈ $158, **`n_orders` = 1.00**
 * **Cluster 2 (Repeat Buyers):** recency ≈ 268 days, monetary ≈ $326, **`n_orders` = 2.11**

-> **💡 Key Insight:** Feature scaling enabled K-Means to isolate the rare ~3% repeat buyers into their own dedicated segment (**Cluster 2**), characterized by an average of 2.11 orders and double the mean spend.
+> * Feature scaling enabled K-Means to isolate the rare ~3% repeat buyers into their own dedicated segment (**Cluster 2**), characterized by an average of 2.11 orders and double the mean spend.
 Without scaling, this crucial customer segment was completely hidden inside the other clusters.

 6. **Stability.** Re-run with different seeds / on a subsample.
 Do the clusters survive?
 Would you trust them on next month's data?
 7. **What defines each cluster.** Name the 2-3 features that separate clusters.
 Do the personas make business sense?